equinor/radix-public-site/public-site/docs/guides/sub-pipeline/example-pipeline-with-env-vars-for-envs.md

   name: radix-sub-pipeline-example
 spec:
   build:
+    subPipeline:
       variables:
         VAR1: value1     #it must be set, as it is expected by the sub-pipeline
         VAR2: value2     #it can be set, if it does not exist - the sub-pipeline will set default value
         VAR100: value100 #it is not used in the sub-pipeline and its tasks
   environments:
     - name: dev
       build:
         from: pipeline-example-with-env-vars-for-envs
+      subPipeline:
         variables:
           VAR1: "val1-for-dev"  #overrides common env-var VAR1 in the "dev" Radix pipeline
           CONNECTION_STRING: "Provider=MySQLProv;Data Source=devDb;" #overrides common env-var CONNECTION_STRING in the "dev" custom sub-pipeline
     - name: prod
       build:
         from: release
+      subPipeline:
         variables:
           PROD_USER: "prod-user" #it exists only in prod environment
           CONNECTION_STRING: "Provider=MySQLProv;Data Source=prodDb;" #overrides common env-var CONNECTION_STRING in the "prod" custom sub-pipeline